bpmurray/node-red-contrib-dht-sensor/README.md

     * the [wiringpi](http://wiringpi.com/) sequence, for revision 1 of the Pi
     * the wiringpi sequence, for revision 2 of the Pi (and A+ or B+)

+Note: If you're daft enough to select an earth (ground) pin, this will cause the Pi to freeze.

 ![Node configuration](https://github.com/bpmurray/node-red-contrib-dht-sensor/blob/master/dhtconfig.jpg?raw=true)

 ### Using the node